latifkabir/n3He_Soft/README.md

 * Watchdog  v1.0 [(download)][10]-- Program for 24/7 DAQ status and other critical parameters watchdog.
 * Diagnosis v1.2 [(download)][11] --- The DAQ's healthcare companion Baymax with automated diagnosis and healing capability.
 * Manual v1.5 --- DAQ Operational Manual [(download)][12] and n3He Analysis Startup Guide [(download)][13]
+* Analysis Contributors' Repo --- Source code repository by the n3He analysis contributors (check end of this page).
 [Release Notes][14]
-* Analysis Contributors' Repo --- Source code repository by the n3He analysis contributors (check end of this page).

-Please read below to know what's inside each category.
+Please continue reading to know details of category.
-The above/following download links will download the last release for each category.
+The download links will download the last release for each category.
 For the most recent changes or to participate in the development you might want to download/clone the entire project from the right.
 Alternatively, to clone using a terminal use, from Github repo :`` git clone https://github.com/latifkabir/n3He_Soft.git `` Or from ASU repo : `` git clone n3he@alarcondaq.la.asu.edu:/mnt/sharedSource/N3HE.git ``
 In any case please read the README file in the corresponding section first.